-Have you ever had a feeling, by looking at contemporary realistic paintings, particularly portrait paintings, that they could be divided into two polarized categories: some of them seem 'dried out' and resemble photographs, and the others look somewhat 'incomplete' in so called "bravura" of painterly brushstrokes?
+Have you ever had a feeling, when looking at contemporary realistic paintings, particularly portrait paintings, that they could be divided into two polarized categories: some seem 'dried out' and resemble photographs, and the others look somewhat 'incomplete' in so called 'bravura' of painterly brushstrokes?

 The academic method, or someone's "style"?

 In art education, the academic method of learning is universal and also economical.
 It saves you time and money in the long run and the trouble of trying to build what you need, out of bits and pieces from various workshops by different instructors who, due to the lack of their own education, teach their "approach", instead of classical foundation.
 Different instructors' personal approaches and their often complicated palettes, may 'clash' with each other and result in confusion and an unclear direction for students.
 It is like attempting to learn how to write using both hands at the same time.
 How far would you go?